xavibenjamin/smithtimmytim.com/src/content/notes/feeling-dead-today.md

+---
+date: 2020-07-09T15:13-07:00
+---
-Boy I'm feeling absolutely dead today.
-I feel like I haven't slept the best since the pandemic started, but last night was especially bad.
-Needing that coffee extra today.
+Feeling absolutely dead today.
+I haven't gotten great sleep since the beginning of the pandemic, but last night was on another level.